leo-herran/Maze/README.md

 # Maze

-Constructs a square maze of given size via the following process:
+maze.py constructs a square maze of given size via the following process:

 1. Randomly generate a 2D integer array where each space contains 0 or 1.